mythemebox/ionic-uber-clone/admin-setup.md

 ### What you did?

 - Created admin email manually from firebase
-- Updated admin email on login.ts
+- Updated admin email on login.page.ts
 - Running admin panel
 - Set default vaules (For cars)